Last Updated on: October 23, 2023

-Anakee Adventure by Michelin is a dual sport tire.
+Anakee Adventure is a dual sport tire.
 Designed for pavement as well as riding off the beaten track, on gravel, dirt and offroad.

-That is the claim, and so says all reviews I’d seen prior to acquiring them.
+That is the claim, and so says reviews I’d seen prior to acquiring a set .
 Being a 80/20, or 80 percent on-road and 20 percent offroad, I was excited to find out how the last 20 percent panned out.

 Anakee Adventure – first gravel experience